 Step 5 - Edit Translations in the Spreadsheet

-Add your translations to the Translated Content column and save the file.
+Add your translations to the Translated content column and save the file.

 Step 6 - Import the Translations